VertexCache/VertexCache/README.md

 <h1 align="center">VertexCache</h1>

 > # 🚀 VertexCache is Now Live — June 30, 2025
 > ## VertexCache is officially live and ready for early adopters.
-We're actively refining features, SDKs, and documentation — contributions and feedback are welcome.
+Actively refining features, SDKs, and documentation — contributions and feedback are welcome.

 ---